 Wildlife on Sanday

-During the summer, Emma arranges and advertises over 50 events – walks, activities, excursions, and guided visits on Sanday, and sometimes beyond.
-In the winter, much time is occupied in report-writing and planning, and in researching for the production of information leaflets for residents and visitors.
+During the summer, Emma arranges and advertises over 50 events – walks, activities, excursions, volunteering opportunities, child/family orientated events and guided visits on Sanday.
+In the winter, her time is taken up with report-writing, planning and research for the production of information leaflets for residents and visitors, however activities are still offered on a weekly basis (subject to weathre restrictions!)

-She hopes to meet you during your stay on the island; if you don't join in an event, but would like any advice or information, contact her at home, by phone, or by email.
+Emma is always keen to meet visitors during their stay on the island; if you don't join in an event, but would like any advice or information, contact her at home, by phone, or by email.

 Call while you're on Sanday if you have any interesting sightings or have discovered something unusual – she has a range of reference books that cover most aspects of natural history.

 Events are advertised on the Ranger website, and are also on the calendar of events listed on the new website of Outdoor Orkney.
-They are also printed, along with Ranger notes, every month in the Sanday Sound, the newsletter distributed within the island.
+They are also printed, along with Ranger notes, every month in the Sanday Sound, the newsletter distributed within the island and on display in Heilsa Fjold, the Trust's youth and community centre (opposite the school).
 During the summer, a monthly poster of events is displayed in shops, accommodation-providers, and in the island school's Community wing corridor.

 The ranger is partly responsible for displays in the Heritage Centre, where you will find all of the Development Trust's information leaflets.
 The stocks of some of these are very low, but it is hoped that they may soon be made available on this website.
 Ranger leaflets are on the following topics: